Jane Ortner Education Award

-The Jane Ortner Education Award is a FREE program for K-12 educators who integrate music into teaching academic subjects (e.g. social science/history, English language arts, math, science, etc.).
-Applicants submit one original curriculum that incorporates music and are then eligible for prizes and professional development opportunities.
-Educators can also access our online library of music-integrated curricula at no cost.
+The Jane Ortner Education Award celebrates K-12 educators who integrate music into English, social studies, math, science, and foreign language instruction.
+Applicants submit one original unit of lessons that incorporates music and are then eligible for prizes and unique professional opportunities.
+In addition to our annual award, the program offers free professional development webinars, workshops in Los Angeles and across the country, and an online library of music-integrated lessons for use in the classroom.

 The Jane Ortner Artist Award recognizes an artist who embodies the Museum’s educational mission and shows passion and dedication to education through the arts.